 People Feel Appreciated

 Right now, employees are clocking in and out of work every day, and almost 40% of them report not feeling appreciated at work.
 Employee appreciation is a pretty simple concept, but so many leaders don’t seem to grasp its importance in workplace satisfaction and engagement.
 It could be they don’t use the tools they need.

 These five traits are what employers should be focusing on regardless of rewards or plaques.
-Not only do these employer traits create great places to work, the fact of the matter is they each have a positive impact on the bottom line.
+Not only do these employer traits create great places to work, but they each also have a positive impact on the bottom line.
 A strong employer brand just makes sense from every aspect.

 As the head of a department in the midst of a sustained period of rapid growth, Sara has spent thousands of hours interviewing, hiring, onboarding and assessing employees and candidates.
 She is passionate about sharing the best practices she has learned from both successes and failures in talent acquisition and management.